 Registration of Patients

 As you can imagine, patient registration is usually the first step on a medical billing flow chart.
-Note that every patient has to provide personal and their health insurance information or details to their healthcare provider.
+Note that every patient has to provide personal and health insurance information or details to their healthcare provider.

 After these insurance details are entered into the system, note that the patient won’t have to go through the same process again every time that they revisit the provider.

-This step involves collecting all basic demographic data on a patient, such as name, age, date of birth, and the reason for the visit.
+This step involves collecting all basic demographic data on a patient, such as a name, age, date of birth, and the reason for the visit.
 Note that insurance information is also collected, which includes the name of the insurance company and the policy number of the patient.
 This information is verified by a medical biller.
 Professionals use this information to set up a patient file, which is referred to during the whole billing process.

 Determination of Financial Responsibility